luke-elson/luke-elson.github.io/cv/cv.md

 - 'Nihilism and the emotions' in Summer 2021.

-## Completed PhD supervision
+## PhD supervision

+Primary supervisor of

+Completed co-supervision:

-Lanell Mason, 'Moral Agents in a Moral World: A New Account of Moral Realism and Moral Perception', with David Oderberg.
+1. Lanell Mason, 'Moral Agents in a Moral World: A New Account of Moral Realism and Moral Perception', with David Oderberg.

-Adam Pearce on the criminalisation of climate change, with Rob Jubb (politics).
+2. Adam Pearce on the criminalisation of climate change, with Rob Jubb (politics).

-Livia Luzzatto on the scope of climate justice, with Rob Jubb (politics).
+3. Livia Luzzatto on the scope of climate justice, with Rob Jubb (politics).

-Bradley Hillier-Smith on the ethics of responses to refugees, with Brad Hooker.
+4. Bradley Hillier-Smith on the ethics of responses to refugees, with Brad Hooker.
 Viva passed January 2021.

 ## Seminars and classes for graduate students

+Reading Graduate Class:

-Graduate Class Summer term 2021: my book manuscript 'unsharp choices'.
+* Summer term 2021: my book manuscript 'unsharp choices'.

-Graduate Class Spring 2016: Recent work on Incommensurability and Reasons.
+* Spring 2016: Recent work on Incommensurability and Reasons.

 Graduate Research Seminar (workshop).
 Summer 2015, Autumn 2019 onwards.